mohitiitr/Simple_android_apps/README.md

 # Simple_android_apps
 Simple Android based apps for like Network Manager, Basic Signin App , and a simple App using Android Design Library.

+TravisCI checking.